GlacierMIP/GlacierMIP3/README.md

    - The main figures are currently only available in the manuscript.
 However, figure variants (figure simplifications of the Fig. 3 worldmap that are useful for presentations and outreach) and variants of Supplementary Fig. 5 are included in this [folder](A_community_estimate_paper_analysis/figures/supplements/only_github_supplements).

-The regional GlacierMIP3 glacier projections for the different glacier models and experiments are available and documented via [LINK will be added soon](LINK-ZENODO).
+The regional GlacierMIP3 glacier projections for the different glacier models and experiments are available and documented via the [Zenodo dataset (Schuster, Zekollari et al., 2024)](https://doi.org/10.5281/zenodo.14045269).
 In addition, postprocessed data for the community estimate manuscript are included there.
 The data documentation is also available in [README_data.md](README_data.md).

-When using this dataset, please cite both the Zenodo dataset and the submitted study above.
-Note that we are working currently on another study to analyse more the glacier model differences.
+When using this dataset, please cite both the [Zenodo dataset](https://doi.org/10.5281/zenodo.14045269) and the submitted study above.
+Note that we are working currently on potentially another study to analyse more the glacier model differences.

 For data and technical questions contact: